OfficeDev/office-js-docs-pr.pt-br/docs/develop/create-sso-office-add-ins-nodejs.md

         // is logged into Office, then the first call of getAccessToken should pass the
         // `allowSignInPrompt: true` option.
 Since this add-in does that, you should not see
         // this error.
         showMessage("No one is signed into Office.
 But you can use many of the add-ins functions anyway.
-If you want to log in, press the Get OneDrive File Names button again.");
+If you want to sign in, press the Get OneDrive File Names button again.");
         break;
     case 13002:
         // OfficeRuntime.auth.getAccessToken was called with the allowConsentPrompt